Keyboard shortcuts

 • On success: auto-closes any existing security advisory issue

-The deny.toml configuration contains an ignore list for known advisories from transitive dependencies (e.g., unmaintained crates pulled in by iroh).
+The .config/deny.toml configuration contains an ignore list for known advisories from transitive dependencies (e.g., unmaintained crates pulled in by iroh).
 The CI lint target (nix build .#lint.deny) checks bans licenses sources but not advisories — advisories are excluded from regular CI because new advisories appear without code changes and would cause flaky builds.
 The dedicated daily workflow fills this gap.

 Update Workflows